Credit: Getty

 3 min read

 It may have seemed like a slightly strange trend a decade or so ago, one that touched on the high/low styling rule (where a formal fashion item is pared back with a more casual pick).
-But the dress-over-trousers look seems to have taken a much more elevated approach this time around.
+But the dress-over-trousers look seems to have taken on a much more elevated approach this time around.

 Credit: Getty